 Note: There are specific requirements for requesting sponsorship for a J-1 Student Intern (Visiting Undergraduates Participating in Research or Clinical Activities.)

 U.S. immigration regulations require that Yale verify and document adequate funding arrangements for all incoming scholars.
-Yale has set a minimum of $3,080 per month for an individual and an additional $725 per month for an accompanying spouse and $525 per month for each accompanying child.
+For appointments beginning July 1, 2022, Yale has set a minimum of $3,167 per month ($38,000/year) for an individual and an additional $725 per month for an accompanying spouse and $525 per month for each accompanying child.

 In all instances, the minimum level of funding must be met before a visa document can be issued.
 Requests for H-1B sponsorship must follow U.S. Department of Labor rules about funding regardless of Yale's recommendations.
 J-1 scholars and any accompanying dependents must have health insurance coverage regardless of funding source.